 In the same year, he joined the competition “Ziua Chitarelor 3” in Bucharest and he won the first prize which has been assigned by a prestigious jury: Jennifer Batten (Michael Jackson guitarist), Andreas Oberg, Michael Lee Firkins, Stu Hamm, Dave Martone, William Stravato, Damjan Pejcinosky.

 He has been chosen as one of the 12 finalists in Guitar Idol 2011 among more than 1030 guitar players all over the world.
-He received a great response from both judges and the public, and his song “A night of change” was acclaimed as the best in the competition by the audience and reached more than half million views on youtube.
+He received a great response from both judges and the public, and his song “A night of change” was acclaimed as the best in the competition by the audience and reached more than 600K views on YouTube.